-This is a significant risk for enterprises as personal devices often go unmanaged and lack the necessary security measures; 56% of employees use their personal computers as their work device, and a further 46% use their personal mobile phones, with 60% of organizations not having acceptable use policies for such devices.
+This is a significant risk for enterprises as personal devices often go unmanaged and lack the necessary security measures; 56% of employees use their personal computers as their work device.
+And a further 46% use their personal mobile phones.
+60% of organizations do not have acceptable use policies for such devices.
 So, in many cases, there is not even an obstacle in the attacker’s way.
 In fact, 23% of employees are unsure of the security protocols implemented on their devices.
-That is like saying you are not sure if your door has a lock on it – I don’t know about you, but I would not be able to sleep at night knowing that my front door could potentially be opened by a burglar.
+That is like saying you are not sure if your door has a lock on it.
+I don’t know about you, but I would not be able to sleep at night knowing that my front door could potentially be opened by a burglar.

 Hardware security as the first line of defense

 The main challenges regarding remote work are a lack of control over device usage, and the ineffectiveness of security solutions.
 As such, enterprises need to focus their attention on hardware security as the first line of defense.
 Sepio Systems’ Hardware Access Control solution (HAC-1) provides visibility of all hardware assets operating across the corporate infrastructure on both the USB and network interface.
 HAC-1 analyzes the Physical Layer to detect and identify all devices, and their true identity.
 This capability allows the organization to effectively enforce hardware access control policies based on roles and device characteristics.